zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 ```
 </details>

-## Intermezzo: How about invalid state codes
+## Intermezzo: How about invalid input?

 Note that we did not provide any logic for invalid state codes.
 The most likely thing to do is to throw an `UnsupportedStateException`.

-However, it is even better to ask your product owner what the calculator
+However, it may be even better to ask your product owner what the calculator
 is actually supposed to do in these cases!

+Likewise, we probably also what to validate the other two input fields.
+For example, we should not be able to enter zero or even a negative amount
+of items.
+And should there also be a maximum?

+Obviously, the same holds for the prices of products, these can never be
+negative!

 ## User story VI: unsupported / invalid state codes